michelli-ofig/Insiders-Clustering/README.md

 ## Top 3 Data Insights

-**H1.The customers of Insider Cluster have a volume (products) of purchases more than 10% of total purchases**
+**H1.
+The customers of Insider Cluster have a volume (products) of purchases more than 10% of total purchases**

 **True:** The Insider Cluster has a volume of product purchases of 51%.